Frame1910/microbit-morse/README.md

 To fix this issue, the ``radioSend()`` function must be not exist.
 It's contents must be entered in the translation functions themselves.
 This reduces some flexibility in the algorithim as a whole.
 ### Translation Modules
 These modules server a purpose of translating any string they receive into their respective language/code.
-For example, ``englishMorse()`` takes user input and translates it into morse code.
+For example, ``englishMorse()`` takes user input and translates it into Morse code.
 Similarly, ``morseEnglish()`` does the same thing but in reverse.

 These functions do this in the following way:
 ```python